-- Assess the number, location, condition and significance of trees to be removed and retained and note any existing canopy coverage to be retained on-site. - Provide a detailed site-wide landscape plan, that: - details the proposed site planting, including location, number and species of plantings, heights of trees at maturity and proposed canopy coverage (as a percentage of the site area). - o provides evidence that opportunities to retain significant trees have been explored and/or informs the plan. - o demonstrates how the proposed development would: - contribute to long term landscape setting in respect of the site and streetscape. - mitigate the urban heat island effect and ensure appropriate comfort levels on-site. - contribute to the objective of increased urban tree canopy cover. - maximise opportunities for green infrastructure, consistent with Greener Places and having regard to any bush fire risk. - ESD Report
+- Assess the number, location, condition and significance of trees to be removed and retained and note any existing canopy coverage to be retained on-site. - Provide a detailed site-wide landscape plan, that: - details the proposed site planting, including location, number and species of plantings, heights of trees at maturity and proposed canopy coverage. - provides evidence that opportunities to retain significant trees have been explored and/or informs the plan. - o considers equity and amenity of outdoor play spaces. - demonstrates how the proposed development would: - contribute to long term landscape setting in respect of the site and streetscape. - mitigate the urban heat island effect and ensure appropriate comfort levels on-site. - contribute to the objective of increased urban tree canopy cover. - maximise opportunities for green infrastructure, consistent with Greener Places.